burodepeper/language-markdown/README.md

 ### Container blocks

-Container blocks are blocks that _can_ container other blocks.
+Container blocks are blocks that _can_ contain other blocks.

 | Section | Specs | Progress | Contact |
 | ------- | ----- | -------: | ------- |